andrakis/node-lithp/README.md

   * Now recognises a number of builtin functions and saves runtime speed by resolving these to arity star functions during parsing.

+  * Floating point numbers now work correctly, as does \t escape sequence.

+  * Issues parsing tabs and newlines corrected.

 * Module system

   * Allows scripts to import another module.
 Imported module is parsed by the BootStrap parser and all functions run in their own instance of Lithp.

-  * No standard module library is currently provided.
-This is a short term goal.
+  * A small standard library is provided.
+This is being expanded upon.

   * Modules can define their own functions, call any function they want, and export defined functions.